Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

-In the zonal averages (Figure~\ref{fig:near_inertial_zavg}), as anticipated from the global maps, near-inertial KE is significantly higher in HYCOM than in MITgcm LLC4320, up to a factor larger than 4.5 at 54.5$^\circ$ S at the surface and at 15 m.
-As noted before, this discrepancy in model near-inertial KE levels may arise from the lower-frequency wind forcing in MITgcm LLC4320 (6 hours) compared to HYCOM (3-hour). \citeA{Rimac2013} demonstrated that near-inertial KE in models is highly sensitive to coupling period, with hourly forcing yielding KE three times higher than 6-hourly forcing. \citeA{Flexas2019} found relatively low wind-power input to the near-inertial motions in MITgcm LLC4320, due to the 6-hourly updates in the wind forcing.
-Near-inertial KE in HYCOM follows the drifters relatively well in the northern hemisphere between about 10-30$^{\circ}$N and in the southern hemisphere.
+In the zonal averages (Figure~\ref{fig:near_inertial_zavg}), as anticipated from the global maps, near-inertial KE is significantly higher in HYCOM than in MITgcm LLC4320.
+Near-inertial KE in HYCOM follows the drifters relatively well in the northern hemisphere between about 10-35$^{\circ}$N and in the southern hemisphere.
 In the southern hemisphere, at the surface, the undrogued drifter near-inertial KE is however systematically slightly higher than HYCOM, perhaps because of underestimated windage of the undrogued drifters within strong wind environments.
-In contrast, at 15-m depth, HYCOM is in closer agreement with the drogued drifters in the southern hemisphere.
-At latitudes between about 35-60$^{\circ}$N, HYCOM KE values, though closer to the drifters than MITgcm LLC4320 values are, are still substantially lower then the drifters.
+In contrast, at 15-m depth, HYCOM is in closer agreement with the drogued drifters between about 30-60$^{\circ}$S. At latitudes between about 35-60$^{\circ}$N, HYCOM KE values are closer to the drifters than MITgcm LLC4320 values are.
+However, over these latitudes HYCOM near-inertial KE is still substantially lower than drifter near-inertial KE.
 Separation of the zonal averages into basins demonstrates that the main cause of the discrepancy is located in the North Pacific Ocean (Figure~\ref{fig:near_inertial_ocean_basin}).
-The reasons for the North Pacific discrepancy in HYCOM are unclear, but may be related in part to the 3-hourly coupling period of the NAVGEM atmospheric model to HYCOM, which, though more frequent than the 6 hour coupling period for MITgcm LLC4320, may still be insufficiently frequent.
-Another potential cause of the discrepancy is that the model outputs are of one year duration, while the drifter data span multiple years.
-However, separation of the drifter data into different years (not shown) produced year-to-year differences in the zonal averages that are much smaller than the differences between the models and drifters seen in Figure~\ref{fig:near_inertial_ocean_basin}a.

-The ratios of zonally averaged undrogued to drogued drifter KE are still noisy, but are consistently between about 1 and 2, except in a few latitude bands (Figure~\ref{fig:near_inertial_zavg}c).
-Over most latitudes, the ratio of 0 m to 15 m KE in both models follows the drifter ratios relatively well, within error bars.
-The model ratios are larger than one, but are generally not much larger than one--values of 1.1 are typical.
+The zonally averaged vertical structure proxy ratio for the near-inertial band is still noisy in the drifters, but is higher than 0.5 over most latitudes (Figure~\ref{fig:near_inertial_zavg}c).
+Over most latitudes, the model zonally averaged vertical structure proxy ratios follow the drifter ratios relatively well, within error bars.
+The model zonally averaged ratios are slightly larger than 0.5.
+Values between about 0.50-0.55, for instance, are typical.